Compression, Generalization and Learning

-\begin{remark}{\bf (On the role of observations)} We feel advisable to just touch upon here an aspect, the full study of which goes beyond the intended goal of this paper.
-In data-driven applications, it is a common practice that observations are split in two sets, used respectively for learning and testing.
+Panels (a) and (b) in Figure \ref{convex-hull-risk} profile the region delimited by $\underline{\eps}_k$ and $\overline{\eps}_k$ for $N = 1000$ and $\delta = 10^{-3}$.
+The green dots have coordinates equal to the cardinality of the compressed multiset ($x$ axis) and the risk ($y$ axis) in a Monte-Carlo testing in which points in $\Real{3}$ have a Gaussian distribution -- panel (a) -- and a uniform distribution in a hyper-cube -- panel (b).
+One sees that the two clouds of green dots in (a) and in (b) are quite different, while, in both cases, they belong to the region (compare with the discussion in Section \ref{section-compression}).
+Moreover, the stochastic fluctuation of the two clouds well covers the gap between the lower and the upper bound, signifying that the bounds are tight. \end{exa} \begin{remark}{\bf (On the role of observations)} We feel advisable to just touch upon here an aspect, the full study of which goes beyond the intended goal of this paper.
+In data-driven applications, it is common practice that observations are split in two sets, used respectively for training and testing.
 This paper shows that, in a compression setup, data can well stand a double role, in which they are all used for training, while preserving their usability in the process of assessing the risk.
-Indeed, under the assumptions of Theorem \ref{theorem above below-learning} one can show that the quality of risk assessment based on a sample of data that has been used for training only marginally degrades as compared to using a new, untouched, sample of data points of equal cardinality.
+Indeed, under the assumptions of Theorem \ref{theorem above below-learning} one can show that the quality of risk assessment by means of $\underline{\eps}_k$ and $\overline{\eps}_k$ (which is based on the sample of data points that has been used for training) only marginally degrades as compared to testing the solution with a new, untouched, sample of data points of equal cardinality.